Bibi Zhou

-Zhou Bichang (周笔畅 (周筆暢, Zhōu Bǐchàng); born 26 July 1985 in Changsha, Hunan), also known as Bibi Zhou, is a Chinese singer, songwriter, and actress.
+Zhou Bichang (周笔畅 (周筆暢, Zhōu Bǐchàng); born 26 July 1985), also known as Bibi Zhou, is a Chinese singer, songwriter, and musician.
 She debuted her singing career by winning the second place at the Chinese singing contest Super Girl in 2005.
 The next year she released her debut album Who Touched My Violin String.
 She debuted her acting career by featuring in the 2006 Chinese films McDull, the Alumni and The 601st Phone Call.
 In 2014, she won an MTV Europe Music Award for Best Worldwide Act.
 In 2015, she won a Nickelodeon Kids' Choice Award for Favorite Chinese Act.

 Life and career

 1985–2005: Early years and career beginnings

-Zhou was born to parents Zhou Zhongzhan and Lu Yuanyuan in Changsha, Hunan, China on 26 July 1985.
+Zhou was born to her parents Zhou Zhongzhan and Lu Yuanyuan in Changsha, Hunan on 26 July 1985.
 Her father was a government agent, while her mother was a Chinese folk music teacher.
 At the age of six, she and her family moved to Shenzhen, Guangdong, China.
 She attended Yuanling Elementary School, Gangxia Elementary School, Fuhua Elementary School, and Futian High School.
-In 2002, she majored in non-classical music at Xinghai Conservatory of Music in Guangzhou, Guangdong, China.
+In 2002, she majored in non-classical music at the Xinghai Conservatory of Music in Guangzhou, Guangdong, China.
 In the same year, she released a song titled "How I Miss You" on the internet.
-In 2005, she took part in the Chinese singing contest Super Girl, and eventually won the second place at the contest.
+In 2005, she took part in the Chinese singing contest Super Girl, and eventually won second place at the contest.

 2006–2007: Who Touched My Violin String

 In March 2006, Zhou signed a recording deal with Chinese record label Yuelin Music.
-In the same time, she released her first studio single titled "Swan", which was included in her first extended play titled Bibi released in June 2006.
-The extended play followed by her debut studio album titled Who Touched My Violin String released in August 2006.
+At the same time, she released her first studio single titled "Swan", which was included in her first extended play titled Bibi released in June 2006.
+The extended play was followed by her debut studio album titled Who Touched My Violin String released in August 2006.
 In the same year, she featured in two Chinese films, McDull, the Alumni and The 601st Phone Call.
-In March 2007, she attend the Encore Program at Musicians Institute in Los Angeles, California, United States to take singing classes.
+In March 2007, she attended the Encore Program at the Musicians Institute in Los Angeles, California, United States to take singing classes.

 2007–2008: Now and Wow

 After she finished her courses at Musicians Institute, Zhou returned to China and prepared for her next studio album.
 In the same year, she also graduated from Xinghai Conservatory of Music with a bachelor's degree.
 In December 2007, she released two studio albums Now and Wow at the same time.
-In April 2008, she featured the theme song "Beijing Welcomes You" for the 100-day countdown of the 2008 Summer Olympics.
+In April 2008, she featured in the theme song "Beijing Welcomes You" for the 100-day countdown of the 2008 Summer Olympics.
 In the same month, she joined the public benefit campaign 56 Ethnic Groups, One Dream as a young ambassador along with Hong Kong singer and professional swimmer Alex Fong.